 Choosing the right cellphone plan can be tough.
-Add in all the different cellphone providers and options — just you or a family plan, unlimited data, free Disney+ streaming for a year, multiple different phones — and things can get, well, challenging.
+Add in all the different carriers and options — just you or a family plan, unlimited data, free Disney Plus for a year, multiple different devices — and things can get, well, challenging.

 How to switch phone carriers